 It’s hard to pick one.
 The more interesting projects tend to be the ones where I don’t have a whole lot of time to pull things together or we are dealing with brand new technology.
 It is of course always fun to work with different celebrities, political figures or corporate CEO’s too.

 The most interesting thing really is the variety.
 It’s not like going to the same office every day and doing the same thing.
 Yes, I’m doing the same job every day, but I’m working in different venues, on different types of shows.
-Whether it’s a corporate business meeting, a tradeshow, a concert, lighting political figures, every day is different and that certainly keeps things interesting.
+Whether it’s booking a venue for a corporate business meeting, finding the perfect trade show banner for a company attending a tradeshow, organizing an entire concert from scratch, lighting political figures, every day is different and that certainly keeps things interesting.

 It’s certainly stressful.
 I’ve got a great crew and we’ve all been doing it for a few years so we know what’s involved.
 We make sure that any issues that could arise we address early on to make sure that everything is going to go perfectly the night of.
 I will say that I drink a lot of coffee that day and I’m certainly glad when 12:01 comes around.

 I think we all do different things.
 Many of the crew members go home to their families.
 I like to go out and have a couple drinks; it certainly takes me a while to unwind.
 It’s a long day for us because we start at 4:00 am to work with a couple of the morning television shows – they show up at a ridiculous hour and start setting up so they can go on air at 6:00 am.
 By the time midnight comes around, we’re certainly tired, but with the energy and the stress, going home and right to bed is never going to happen for me.